Jialin-1290/DS4420-Project/README.md

 The app includes two pages:

-- An overview page with a short description of the project, data, methods, findings, and future work
+- An overview page with sections for introduction, motivation and data, method, main findings, and discussion and future work
 - An interactive forecast viewer that lets users choose a stock, choose a model view, select a date range, and compare actual and forecasted stock prices

 The app uses the saved result files from the two models: